 Most prominent change is removing the classic turn system in favor of the new one — the Timeline.
 Put simply, there are no "team" turns.
 Instead, every single unit has its own "order number" in the line, alternating between XCOM and the enemy with each turn.
-Now, the "turn" means the turn of a single unit, while the period from the first to the last turn is called the "round".
-Without any interference, there is no way to change the order inside the Timeline aside from Agents positioning during the Breach Phase.
+Now, the "turn" means the turn of a single unit, while the period from the first turn to the last turn is called the "round".
+Without any interference, there is no way to change the order inside the Timeline aside from Agents'positioning during the Breach Phase.
 However, some abilities will change the position of affected units in Timeline:

 - Soulfire (Shelter) — affected enemy will be delayed for a few turns, as well as receiving damage;